Sean Elliott: Early life

-College
+College career

-After graduating in 1985, he remained in Tucson to play college basketball at the University of Arizona.
+After graduating from high school in 1985, Elliott remained in Tucson to play college basketball at the University of Arizona.
 Under the tutelage of Lute Olson, Elliott was named Pac-10 Freshman of the Year.
 He was selected as a consensus all-American during his junior and senior years, and led the Wildcats to the Final Four in his junior year (1988).
 Elliott broke Lew Alcindor's (Kareem Abdul-Jabbar) all time Pac-10 career scoring record.
 After an exceptional senior season, Elliott won the Wooden Award.
 He is still the University of Arizona's all-time leading scorer.

-He played for the US national team in the 1986 FIBA World Championship, winning the gold medal.
+Elliott played for the US national team in the 1986 FIBA World Championship, winning the gold medal.